SlicerDMRI/wmap/docs/szbd_study_analysis_pipeline_desc.md

 ## Installation

-The pipeline was developed on an Ubuntu 22.04.3 LTS machine using Python 3.8.17 (analysis) and Python 3.10.12 (data organization/standardization).
+The pipeline was developed on an Ubuntu 22.04.3 LTS machine using Python 3.10.

 Although not shown below, advanced users are encouraged to install the Python packages within a virtual environment.
 This minimizes the risk of